-The Windham County NRCD is currently looking for five small livestock farm operations to sign up for nutrient management planning assistance through the statewide RCPP, or Regional Conservation Partnership Program.
+The Windham County NRCD is currently looking for five small livestock farm operations to sign up for nutrient management planning assistance for next fall through the statewide RCPP, or Regional Conservation Partnership Program.

 Farm Nutrient Management Planning in Vermont-Flyer – this flier has outdated contact info for the Windham County District, but the info is as relevant as ever.